SamanFekri/QouteOfDay/README.md

 ------
 ### Events
 ------
-- **Daylight Saving Time begins** (Sometimes): In most parts of the United States, Daylight Saving Time typically starts on the second Sunday in March, which can sometimes fall on March 11th.
-On this date, at 2 a.m., clocks are set forward one hour to "spring forward" and allow for more evening daylight in the coming months.
+- **Daylight Saving Time Begins**: On March 11, depending on the year, the United States might observe the beginning of Daylight Saving Time (DST), where clocks are set forward by one hour to extend evening daylight in spring and summer.
+However, this usually occurs on the second Sunday in March, so the exact date can vary from year to year.

-- **National 311 Day**: March 11 is recognized in some communities as National 311 Day to promote the non-emergency
+- **National Johnny Appleseed Day**: This is a day to commemorate John Chapman, better known as Johnny Appleseed, for his
 ### Positive Qoute
 ------
-"Embrace the beauty of your journey with a smile 😊, for each step forward is a dance with destiny 💫.
-Keep shining, keep climbing 🌟!"
+"Every sunrise is a new page in your story, make it a beautiful one! ☀️📖✨"